Yasmin

 About Yasmin

-Very safe - but only if the tablets are taken correctly.
-In order to benefit from Yasmin, it is important to follow the instructions in the patient leaflet carefully, taking one pill at the same time every day.
+Very secure - but only if the tablets are taken correctly.
+In order to benefit from Yasmin, it is important to follow the instructions in the patient leaflet carefully, taking 1 pill at the same time every day.
 In general, oral contraception is considered a very safe method, preventing over 99% of all possible pregnancies when used correctly.

 If you are taking Yasmin correctly, you do not need to worry about using an additional contraceptive for preventing pregnancy.
 However, Yasmin provides no protection from sexually transmitted diseases.
-If you have sex with partners whose sexual health status is unknown, you should always use a condom to prevent contracting gonorrhoea, herpes, human papilloma virus or HIV.
-Also, if you have forgotten to take a pill or are currently taking medication which interacts with your pill (for example certain antibiotics) you may also need to use a condom in addition to taking your daily tablet.
+If you have sex with partners, whose sexual health status is unknown, you should always use a condom to prevent contracting diseases like gonorrhoea, herpes, human papilloma virus or HIV.
+Also, if you have forgotten to take a pill or are currently taking medication which interacts with your pill (for example certain antibiotics) you may also need to use a condom in addition to taking Yasmin.

 Your doctor will be able to help you decide whether you can safely take Yasmin.
 Do make sure to provide your GP with all relevant information on your family history and previous health problems.